sadsonmk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 13-unique is for creating a script that takes a list of words as input and prints only words that appear exactly once.

+The file 14-findthatword is for searching the word root in /etc/passwd.